History / Background:

 MANDATE: To advance the public’s appreciation of the arts by producing public art exhibitions and presentations, and by providing a forum for qualified artists to exhibit, present, or perform their artistic works through participation in such events.

-- 1974 White Water Gallery (WWG) is founded by six local artists, becoming the first public art space in North Bay.
+- 1974: White Water Gallery (WWG) is founded by nine local artists, becoming the first public art space in North Bay.

 - 1977: WWG is incorporated as a not-for-profit Artist-Run Centre (ARC).